Elon Musk apologizes for calling cave diver a 'pedo guy'

 Nonetheless, his actions against me do not justify my actions against him, and for that I apologize to Mr. Unsworth and to the companies I represent as leader.
 The fault is mine and mine alone.— Elon Musk (@elonmusk) July 18, 2018

 In case you've been living in, er, a cave, here's a sum-up of what happened.
 Musk originally volunteered his tech expertise and engineering staff to assist in the rescue of kids trapped in a flooded cave, a move that generally drew applause.
-Eventually, his team came up with the idea of a mini-submarine that could ferry them out of cave, guided by divers.
+Eventually, his team came up with the idea of a mini-submarine that could ferry them out, guided by divers.
 Musk personally brought the sub to the rescue operation, tweeting that the "mini-sub is ready if needed.
 It is made of rocket parts & named Wild Boar after kids soccer team."

 However, rescuers rejected the idea, saying the sub wouldn't be able to pass through tight cave openings as small as 15 inches.
-Furthermore, by the time it arrived, rescuers had already extracted some of the kids using conventional diving techniques.
+Furthermore, by the time it arrived, they had already extracted some of the kids using conventional diving techniques.

 The former Thai provincial governor (described inaccurately as "rescue chief") is not the subject matter expert.
 That would be Dick Stanton, who co-led the dive rescue team.
 This is our direct correspondence: pic.twitter.com/dmC9l3jiZR— Elon Musk (@elonmusk) July 10, 2018

 None of this was a big deal yet.
-However, when the former provincial governor in charge of the rescue operation, Narongsak Osottanakorn, said that "the equipment he brought to help us not practical for our mission," Musk seemed to take it personally.
-He tweeted that Osottanakorn was "not the subject matter expert," and downplayed his role in the rescue operation.
-He added that the UK diver leading the cave rescue, Richard Stanton, asked him to "please keep working on the capsule details."
+However, when the former provincial governor in charge of the rescue, Narongsak Osottanakorn, said that "the equipment he brought to help us not practical for our mission," Musk seemed to take it personally.
+He tweeted that Osottanakorn was "not the subject matter expert," and downplayed his role in the operation.
+He added that the UK diver co-leading the cave rescue, Richard Stanton, asked him to "please keep working on the capsule details."

 After the successful rescue of all 12 kids and the coach, another UK diver involved in the operation, Vern Unsworth, called the sub a "PR stunt" and said Musk could "stick his submarine where it hurts."
 That provoked a Twitter tirade by Musk.
 "I challenge this dude to show final rescue video," he said.
 Then, doubling down in another tweet, added, "You know what, don't bother showing the video.
 We will make one of the mini-sub/pod going all the way to Cave 5 no problem.
 Sorry pedo guy, you really did ask for it."